xilepeng/Learning/Docker/docker.md

   docker.socket

 ubuntu@node1:~$ docker node ls
 Error response from daemon: This node is not a swarm manager.
-Worker nodes can\'t be used to view or modify cluster state.
+Worker nodes can not be used to view or modify cluster state.
 Please run this command on a manager node or promote the current node to a manager.

 ubuntu@master:~$ sudo systemctl start docker